-Anyone interested in attending UTTC is welcome to visit the campus at any time; prospective student tours begin in the Admissions Office located in the Jack Barden Student Life & Technology Center.
+Anyone interested in attending UTTC is welcome to visit the campus at any time; prospective student tours begin in Enrollment Services on the second floor of the Jack Barden Student Life & Technology Center.
 Tours are available all year round from 9 am - 5 pm.
 To schedule a tour please contact the Admissions Office or complete the online form available at www. uttc.edu.
 UTTC Admissions will contact the requestor to confirm availability.